 Every year, millions of Americans struggle to pay their taxes.
 A significant percentage of those have no way to cover the cost.
 As a result, they seek out tax relief services to mitigate the financial and emotional burden of working with the IRS.

 The tax relief industry has seen significant shifts over the last few years.
-The COVID-19 pandemic, economic instability, global conflict, and consumer spending habits have all played a role in the tax relief market’s evolution.
+The COVID-19 pandemic, economic instability, global conflict, and consumer spending habits have all affected the evolution of the tax relief market.

 This article explores marketing forecasts and trends for tax relief businesses in 2023.
 Understanding projected trends allows industry leaders and business owners to position themselves to succeed.
 Read on to learn the factors affecting the tax relief market and what you can do to best serve your clients while growing your business.